 It was a sporty climb. -Harvey Butchart

-Grand Obsession: Harvey Butchart and the Exploration of Grand Canyon by Elias Butler and Tom Myers is a book not only for people interested in the life one of the masters of modern Grand Canyon exploration.
+Grand Obsession: Harvey Butchart and the Exploration of Grand Canyon by Elias Butler and Tom Myers is a book not only for people interested in the life of one of the masters of modern Grand Canyon exploration.
 Or even about the canyon itself.
 It is also a book for anyone who tries to balance a passion for outdoor pursuits while maintaining relationships (platonic or romantic) and maintaining a busy career.

 Harvey Butchart is one of the acknowledged masters of Grand Canyon exploration in modern times.
 Butchart managed to do numerous first ascents, pioneer multiple routes, spent over 1000 days in the canyon total, logged 560 trips, and hike over 12,000 miles in the canyon.
 He is the first person known to have walked the entire length of Grand Canyon National Park (as it existed at the time) in the style we would call section hiking today.